Bright and Festive Farmhouse Christmas Tour

 Let's move into the kitchen.
 The Christmas decor was kept to a minimum in here, just a few splashes of red to add a festive feel.

-My Christmas Rae Dunn mugs get pride of place on my repurposed craft cubby!
+My Christmas Rae Dunn mugs get pride of place on my repurposed craft cubby that's covering up the old wall telephone switch!

 When we moved into this home a couple years ago, this built-in cabinet was dark oak and it totally overwhelmed the small space!
-You can read about its transformation and see the before pictures here.
+You can the transformation of our kitchen with paint.
 The breakfast nook is now a cohesive little corner tucked into our kitchen, and I love it!
-You can find the white bench here, the chairs here, the striped curtains here, but the rest of it was thrifted and DIYed.
+You can find the distressed ivory bench, the black metal chairs, the striped curtains, but the rest of the kitchen decor was thrifted and DIYed.

 The kitchen opens up into our large living room, now a bright and light space!
 When we moved into the house, this was the one room that made me cringe!
 It was so dark and dated, with oak paneling and dark built-ins, oh and let's not forget the dark, dirty fireplace!
-You can see those ugly before pictures here and find out how I transformed my fireplace here!
+Our living room transformation is complete, including the updated fireplace transformation that I finished in about 3 hours!

 This room now feels like home!
 We have worked hard this year to make it more livable, including tearing out the shaggy carpet and installing beautiful, affordable farmhouse floors.
-You can read about that process here (we did it all ourselves, and it was a great way to put the teens to work do something together as a family!)
+You can read about that process (we did it all ourselves, and it was a great way to

-I really love the look of the painted paneling.
+I really love the look of the painted paneling, it makes this room so much brighter!

 More pillows, throws and candles = more cozy!
 Just what I crave at Christmas!